Vismajor/cisco_python_taster/coding_session_python.md

 Today we will write our first computer programs.
 We will instruct the computer to do things from top to bottom and watch the computer execute each command.
 Just like when composing the TV program, we will write a set of commands (think of them as orders, requests or tasks) and then we will tell computer to interpret these lines of code as an actual actions.

-Instruct everyone to:

-- open terminal
-- create a folder `mkdir coding`
-- enter that folder `cd coding`
-- create a file in that folder `touch names.py`
-- open that file in atom editor `atom names.py` (here you can instruct everyone to use Tab button for completing the words)
-- at this point instruct everyone to layout their computers in split screen.
-Code on left hand side, terminal on right hand side.
-(On a mac you do this by long-holding the green button on top left of the window, and while holding it, you drag it to the side of the screen, then select the other app to take up the rest of the screen.

-Note: when they run the file, teach them to use arrow up and enter in terminal.

 ### Know what computers are good at